effector/effector/docs/glossary.md

 ## Event

-_Event_ is an intention to change state.
+_Event_ is a function you can subscribe to.
+It can be intention to change store, fact about what happening in application, command to be executed, aggregated analytics trigger and so on.

 ```typescript
 function createEvent<E>(eventName?: string): Event<E>;